The Goat Life: Development

 In 2010, it was reported that Blessy had embarked upon the adaptation of Benyamin's 2008 Malayalam novel Aadujeevitham for a feature film.
-In April 2010, he told to The Hindu that he was working on the screenplay and the film would be made on a wider canvas.
+In April 2010, he told The Hindu that he was working on the screenplay and the film would be made on a wider canvas.
 He also confirmed that Prithviraj Sukumaran had been cast in the lead role.
 Blessy had been contemplating the adaptation of a literary work for cinema ever since he had a discourse with journalist and writer V. K. Ravi Varma Thampuran about the waning tradition of adapting literary works, which was popular in Malayalam cinema during the 1970s and 1980s.
 Blessy wanted to adapt Aadujeevitham for a big-budget film ever since he read it in 2008, "I was particularly attracted to the visual images that came through while reading the book".
 In the novel, Haripad native Najeeb Muhammad goes missing in Saudi Arabia where he ends up as a slave to a farm owner.
 In 2009, Blessy entered into a contractual agreement with Benyamin after discussing and reaching a consensus with director Lal Jose.
 This was because Jose had previously expressed interest in adapting the novel to Benyamin.
 Blessy began screenplay writing after obtaining the rights.
 He noted that the film would incorporate additional material beyond what is present in the book.

 Reportedly, filming was set to begin in August 2010 at the deserts of Dubai and Rajasthan, but that did not happen.
 In 2012, Benyamin said that the film was still on discussion phase and had been postponed for the time being since its production cost was found to be not viable for a Malayalam film.
 Blessy had been discussing the film with Prithviraj since 2008.
 In 2015, recalling the film's stagnant development to date, Prithviraj said that there were occasions when they could work out the film, albeit with some compromises, but Blessy insisted on waiting for the right producer since he was not ready to compromise his vision.
 Jet Media Production's Jimmy Jean-Louis and Alta Global Media's Steven Adams also joined Blessy's Visual Romance Image Makers as producers.
 According to Prithviraj, Blessy had conceived The Goat Life as an "event film" in the lines of Life of Pi as the narrative goes from one event to the other non-linearly.